Mortgage

 Content was accurate at the time of publication.

-A key homebuying decision is weighing a 15- versus 30-year mortgage.
-While the 30-year mortgage is most popular, a 15-year mortgage offers some key advantages — if you can afford one.
+When it’s time for you to compare your mortgage options, you’ll likely be considering a 15- versus 30-year mortgage.
+While the 30-year mortgage is most popular, a 15-year mortgage offers some big advantages — if you can afford one.
 Find out whether one of these loan terms, or an alternative loan type, will best suit your finances.

-Here’s an example of the monthly payment differences between 15- and 30-year mortgage rates.
+Here’s an example to illustrate the monthly payment and loan cost differences between 15- and 30-year mortgage rates.

 Costs of a 15- vs. 30-year mortgage